 The fourteen members of the Senate are elected annually by the student body by popular vote.
 The President, Vice-President, Secretary, and the Treasurer are elected in the Spring.
-The representatives are divided equally between Freshmen and Sophomores.

 The President of the Senate serves as an ex officio member of the Board of Regents of Galveston College.